iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> Reminder keeps disappearing, no longer get the weekly questions asked just don't think it is working correctly but have no way of finding out<br> :date: __2020-11-06 12:39:16__

+> Having problem with the app crashing.
+Restarted my phone (android) twice, uninstalled and reinstalled app, still crashing just as it comes to "Report today.....", left with inactive blank screen.
+No issues prior to this.<br> :date: __2020-11-05 15:32:53__

 > Great app, just takes up loads of space and you can't move it to your SD card<br> :date: __2020-10-30 10:10:15__